 In 2016, PPL launched a new initiative aimed at erasing the summer learning gap, which is one key factor in improving education for all students.
 The company partnered with the United Way and other community organizations to develop Cover to Cover, a summer reading program.

-The PPL Foundation and PPL employees have donated about 120,000 new and gently used books to nearly 26,000 students in schools throughout its Pennsylvania service area.
+The PPL Foundation and PPL employees have donated more than 120,000 new and gently used books to over 26,000 students in schools throughout its Pennsylvania service area.
 The program also provides funding for libraries and other summer reading programs in central and eastern Pennsylvania.
 Cover to Cover is one of many examples of how PPL partners with community organizations to help improve education.

 Investing in Education